COVID-19 Updates – click here for the latest information

 This guide describes all of the scholarships, bursaries, and awards available at Southeast College for current students.
 It also identifies any special criteria that you may need to supply to be eligible for certain awards.

 Scholarships, bursaries and awards are valuable resources for students wishing to achieve a debt-free post-secondary education.
-Apply for the 2019-20 Scholarships and Bursaries here!
+2019-20 recipients will be notified by email.

 When will I be receiving my Entrance Award?